The Art of Photography and The Science of Data Visualization

 “Our brain processes images 60,000 times faster than reading text.” – Mike Parkinson

-Photo is content.
-Be it a webpage, data visualisation design, a presentation, or whatever else it is, photos should be treated as part of content as it is as important as the text.
-A photo is worth a thousand words, they say, and it is indeed true, since it can communicate and portray so much more than the text itself.
+Photos are content.
+Be it a webpage, data visualization design, a presentation, or whatever else it is, photos should be treated as part of the content as it is as important as the text.
+A photo is worth a thousand words, they say, and it is indeed true since it can communicate and portray so much more than the text itself.
 Before deciding on what photos to include, certain questions need to be asked.

 - Is the photo there just to “jazz up” an empty space?
 If yes…

 - Does the photo contribute any further information to the content?
 Is it thought-provoking, helpful, and useful to the user?

 - Can it stand by itself and still hold meaning?